KazutoP0611/Arrow-Shooting-Arcade/README.md

 - DrawArrow transitions into OverDraw using Exit Time to ensure animation continuity
 - OverDraw cannot be entered directly — it is a continuation state from DrawArrow
 - Exit Time is used strategically for smooth animation continuity (Draw → OverDraw)
-- Multiple parameters control transitions (running, waling, aiming, shoot action triggers)
+- Multiple parameters control transitions (running, walking, aiming, shoot action triggers)
 - Smooth blending to preserve responsiveness during gameplay

 This structure ensures: